jcolag/silver-bat-01-seeking-refuge/text/02-intro.md

 He continues.
 "We have been watching your little network of care for a few years, now, and the way it has grown and the way you haven't compromised on your mission shows that you're ready to take Wooster Amalgamated and the League into the future.
 If you'll come back up to the office, we'll handle the paperwork to give you control of the company and start training you."

-"I'll also introduce you to some of the accountants, Bertie, because you need to put in some work to better cover the tracks of those clinics.
+"I'll also introduce you to a few of the accountants, Bertie, because you need to put in some work to better cover the tracks of those clinics.
 Shell companies and big purchases aren't enough of a shield."

 I almost jump out of my skin as Nana Isla speaks.
 I almost forgot she was even there, her smirk hinting that wasn't accidental.
 "But also, no pressure, Bertie.
 If you want to just keep feeding and healing people from the shadows, it's not like we could be any prouder of you."